joosthvanderlinden/joosthvanderlinden.github.io/_posts/2018-07-17-causality-note.md

 <figure>
 	<a href="/images/pgm_conditional_independence.png"><img src="/images/pgm_conditional_independence.png"></a>
 </figure>
 Nodes represent variables and edges (link) represent influence.
+Graphical models will be explained in further detail after the concept of *conditional dependence* is introduced.

+#### Conditional dependence